 A "Housing for Students who Parent Committee" meets monthly regarding this important consultation.
 Keep an eye out here for a schedule of engagement activities and online surveys.

-A public Open House took place on Wednesday, May 30.
-If you were not able to attend on May 30 please take part in the online survey at this link (live from September 20–October 4).
+A public Open House took place on May 30 and September 20.
+If you were not able to attend on September 20, please take part in the online survey at this link (live from September 20–October 4).

 May 30, 2018 - A public Open House took place at Lister Centre, and the online version of the first of three surveys was open on June 1st for two weeks.

 June 19, 2018 - A focus group was held in Lister Centre to further discuss the content collected in the online survey.

 June 23, 2018 - A community meeting was held in Michener Park to accommodate the MP community.
 The content discussed was what was presented in the online survey and first public open house.

 July 2018 - A summary report of the first round of student engagement and consultation.

 September 2018 - Open House schedule and online survey coming soon!